 How to Dispute or Appeal Tax Audit Results

 To dispute the audit findings, you can request a managerial review.
 Requesting a review will allow you to meet with the IRS employee who audited your return and an appeals officer trained in mediation techniques.
 During the meeting, you can explain your side of the story, and the appeals officer will try to help you come to a resolution.
 This is also called Alternative Dispute Resolution (ADR).
+If you disagree with the ADR, you can appeal.

 What If You Owe Additional Taxes After an Audit?